 “Oooooooh“, breathed Pauline Gauci, her brown eyes glazed with awe, “you’re a Princess“!
 “Don’t tell anyone“, I said quickly.
 “It’s a secret“, thus ensuring the news would travel throughout the school by lunchtime.

-When I left the small pond of St Fidelis for the equally small pond of St Columba’s, I ventured forth as a princess.
+When I left the small pond of St Fidelis for the not much bigger pond of St Columba’s, I arrived as a princess.
 These older girls weren’t as quick to take my royalty for granted but called me ‘her Maj’ and always ushered me on first when we caught the bus.

 A couple of the nuns weren’t happy with my status and Marguerite Fullner Nepomuk didn’t like it either.
 Her mother was a real princess, she said, and turned up one day with a family history chart which showed, she said, flapping it in my face, that her mother was a direct descendant of King Ferenc II, but who takes seriously the remnants of obscure Hungarian nobility?
 I remained the only princess in the school and the name, now shortened to ‘Maj’ stayed with me.

-But a princess has a family.
+But every princess has a family.
 Here are some of mine.